 On-Campus InterviewS (OCI)

-The On-Campus Interviews program (OCI) brings to campus a variety of employers from all different types of industries and sizes to interview AU candidates on-campus throughout the fall and spring semesters.
+The On-Campus Interviews program (OCI) will be virtual for Fall 2020.
+OCI brings to campus a variety of employers from all different types of industries and sizes to interview AU candidates on-campus throughout the fall and spring semesters.
 Interviews take place in the Career Center or in the Kogod Office of Career Engagement.
 Students and alumni who qualify for positions are eligible to apply in Handshake.
 The Career Center recommends candidates have their resume reviewed with a peer advisor before applying for positions and consider scheduling a mock interview with a Career Advisor, if selected as a candidate.
 All candidates should be aware of the OCI Program Policies outline below to understand the expectations of participating in the program.

 1. Log into your Handshake account.